stormning/env-tool-suite/software/hexo/README.md

 8. Deploy changes to github by using command `hexo deploy`.
 9. We can see the changes without any delay.

-That's all , by automatically
+That's all , all the things will be automatically done by this amazing docker image.